 Governors are also allocated a link role to monitor (check over) different aspects of school life, for example safeguarding, a specific curriculum subject area, or health and safety.
 We will always try to find a role that fits with your skills.
 However, whatever link role you have, training is available.
 Link roles normally require a monitoring visit each term – probably an hour to prepare, an hour to meet and an hour to write a report after the visit.
 You get plenty of notice about what you are needed to do and when.
 And you will be supported.

 Being a governor can be a very rewarding experience.
-If you are interested in becoming a governor or would like more information, please contact the school office (email@example.com, telephone: 01442 389040) or Owen, the chair of governors (OLewis@stmarys916.herts.sch.uk).
+If you are interested in becoming a governor or would like more information, please contact the school office (firstname.lastname@example.org, telephone: 01442 389040) or Linda, one of the co-chairs of governors (LSlim@stmarys916.herts.sch.uk).